 Getting a data plan from his network was the easy part.
 How to install the apps he requested for was the trickier part.
 You see, dad does not have a Gmail account, which Google Play requires for app downloads and updates.

 You asked, Can I use Android phone without Gmail account?
 You have the answer now.
-A big Yes.
-You can use an Android smartphone whether or not you have a Gmail account.
+A big yes.
+You can use an Android smartphone whether you have a Gmail account or not.
 Of course, this works for tablets too.